ad-si/Perspec/readme.md

 This copies the `Perspec.app` to your `/Applications` directory and makes the `perspec` command available on your path.
-You can then either drop images on the app window, or use it via the CLI like `perspec image.jpg`
+You can then either drop images on the app window, or use it via the CLI like `perspec fix image.jpeg`

 ## Manual

 ### Interpolation of Missing Parts

-Perspect automatically interpolates missing parts by using the closest pixel.
+Perspec automatically interpolates missing parts by using the closest pixel.
 (https://www.imagemagick.org/Usage/misc/#edge)